Technologically Enhanced Classrooms

 Scheduling will be done under the auspices of the Chief Information Officer, using centralized scheduling programs, whenever possible.
 Only classes and K-State related events may be scheduled in these rooms, and any deviations shall be approved by the Associate Vice President of Division of Facilities.
 Requestors must use the Facilities Building and Grounds Request Form.

-When web training is used, a face-to-face certification of faculty by personnel from the Information Technology Assistance Center (ITAC) or at K-State Salina is required.
+When web training is used, a face-to-face certification of faculty by personnel from the Information Technology Assistance Center (ITAC), or at K-State Olathe or K-State Polytechnic is required.

 Classrooms are checked once a day for functionality and environmental issues.
 Each classroom will have a specified block of time once a week when the room is unavailable so that maintenance can be performed.
 Classrooms are also evaluated on a regular schedule for major upgrading.